IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 examples.
 These are described as "TE-path" in this document.
 Unless otherwise stated, these TE services may be instantiated using RSVP-TE-based or SR-TE-based, forwarding plane mechanisms.

-The ACTN framework enables the complete multi-layer and multi-vendor integration of packet and optical networks through a Multi-Domain Service Coordinator (MDSC), and packet and optical Provisioning Network Controllers (PNCs).
+The ACTN framework enables the complete multi-technology and multi-vendor integration of packet and optical networks through a Multi-Domain Service Coordinator (MDSC), and packet and optical Provisioning Network Controllers (PNCs).